Technology Hardware and Equipment

 Report created by Kavita Kripalani

 Samsung Electronics Co., Ltd. engages in the manufacturing and selling of electronics and computer peripherals.
-Samsung enables businesses large and small across various industries to seamlessly integrate technology and solutions for workplace productivity, so you can do what you can’t and drive business transformation through new, differentiated business models.
+Samsung enables businesses large and small across various industries to seamlessly integrate technology and solutions for workplace productivity.

 Samsung Electronics is a technology company engaging in the manufacturing and selling of electronics and computer peripherals.
 The company operates through the following business divisions: Consumer Electronics, Information Technology & Mobile Communications and Device Solutions.